 Yes, Bigfoot has been seen in these mountains.
 The Expedition Bigfoot museum is not a hokey-scary spot; it is a real-life investigative research hub.
 Owner David Bakara is a firm believer in Bigfoot.
 He was inspired by the 1973 movie, The Legend of Boggy Creek, based on sightings in Fouke, Arkansas.
 He and his wife Melinda claim to have spotted two of the creatures on a research expedition in Florida using a thermal imaging camera.
 The B.R.A.T.
 (Bigfoot Research and Tech), an ATV set up for researching Bigfoot, is on display.

 The museum is filled with one of the largest collections of Bigfoot artifacts in the world, including casts of footprints, handprints, even a butt print, as well as hair and feces samples.
 There are newspaper accounts and videos of sightings, and you can listen to recorded “conversations” of Bigfoot’s vocalizations.
 One display recreates the Ape Canyon Attack that occurred in Washington state in 1924 when several miners were attacked by a group of what they referred to as “apemen.”

 Maps marked with different colored pins show sightings of the beast, including those seen close up, through trees, or just reported from hearsay.
 The mountains in this area are filled with hundreds of pins representing close-up clear sightings.
 One section of the museum is David’s lab where he is actively researching sightings and evidence.
 Whether you’re a believer or a non-believer, you will enjoy this museum.

-The various offerings come together to create a unique experience for those looking to connect with the quaint side of America.
+The various offerings of Ellijay come together to create a unique experience for those looking to connect with the quaint side of America.
 There truly is something for everyone in Gilmer County.